Doctor Visits

 Overview

-If you’ve been feeling sad or down and can’t seem to shake it, talk with a doctor about depression.
+If you’ve been feeling sad or down and can’t seem to shake it, talk with a doctor or nurse about depression.

 What is depression?